 This blog series addresses common employment-related issues for cannabis industry professionals.

-This is one example of the wage and hour issues that employers should consider in the cannabis industry, and we will issue further guidance on these and related topics.
+This is one example of the wage and hour issues that employers should consider in the cannabis industry.
+We will issue further guidance on these and related topics.
 Companies and organizations should work with experienced legal counsel to determine the best approach to ensure compliance with these requirements.